Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 19:46 Hopefully it's not an APT crew.

-19:51 Anyway, no, seriously, it looks like a cool project.
+19:48 Anyway, no, seriously, it looks like a cool project and people can check it out.

-19:54 There's a lot of these ideas happening now.
+19:54 There's a lot of these ideas happening now, but yeah, it's quite interesting.

 19:58 Yeah.

-19:58 Well, my last topic was kind of dramatic with the whole XZ thing.
+19:59 Well, my last topic was kind of dramatic with the whole XZ thing.

 20:05 So I'd like to continue the drama and bring it into Python.

-20:11 And with the help of Trey Hunter, he has a way to make your Python more dramatic.
+20:11 And with the help of Trey Hunter, and he has a way to make your Python more dramatic.

-20:17 Actually, your Python output more dramatic.
+20:17 Actually, your Python output more dramatic with a, I'm just kind of joking,

-20:20 With a-- I'm just kind of joking, but it's kind of fun with the name.
+20:22 but it's kind of fun with the name.

 20:24 He's got a tool called Dramatic.

-20:27 And what it does is it slows down the print output, which--
+20:27 And what it does is it slows down the print output, which, you know, why would you want this?

 20:35 I don't know.

-20:36 It might be kind of fun if you're doing a demo or doing a presentation or something.
+20:36 It might be kind of fun if you're doing a demo or doing a presentation or something,

-20:39 But it's just pretty fun.
+20:39 but it does, it's just pretty fun.

 20:42 There's a lot of ways you can use Dramatic.

-21:07 One of the fun things you can do-- I'm not sure why he included this--
+21:07 One of the fun things you can do, I'm not sure why he included this, is you can do it outside the whole thing.

 21:14 He's got a Dramatic interpreter.

-21:22 You can turn it off, though.
+21:22 So you can turn it off, though.

 21:26 He's got a way to turn it off as well.

-21:29 But you can do speed ups and make it-- anyway.
+21:28 But you can do speedups and make it.

-21:32 I think this--
+21:32 Anyway, I think this is...

 21:33 You want your Python code to look like ChatGPT or something like that, right?